-in 1995 and now in its thirteenth printing, Race Car Vehicle Dynamics
+in 1995 and now in its fifteenth printing, Race Car Vehicle Dynamics

 (RCVD) is the first in a series of books written by Bill and Doug Milliken

 both the engineer and the automobile enthusiast, RCVD explores the

 engineering details governing the motions of automobiles in general and

 race cars in particular.
 Topics addressed include: Tire behavior,